 The Ontario Fruit and Vegetable Convention Inc., is designated by the Ontario Ministry of Agriculture, Food and Rural Affairs as an incorporated organization within the meaning of the Agricultural and Horticultural Organizations Act.

-The convention is organized and produced by a volunteer committee and is a joint effort between the Niagara Peninsula Fruit & Vegetable Growers Association (NPF & VGA) and Horticultural Crops Ontario (HCO).
-Member associations of HCO include Farmers' Markets Ontario, Harvest Ontario, Ontario Ministry of Agriculture, Food and Rural Affairs, Ontario Farm Fresh Marketing Association, Ontario Berry Growers Association, Ontario Apple Growers, Ontario Fruit and Vegetable Growers Association and Allied Trades.
+The convention is organized and produced by a volunteer committee and is a joint effort between the Niagara Peninsula Fruit & Vegetable Growers Association (NPF & VGA) and Horticultural Crops Ontario (HCO) which include: Farmers' Markets Ontario, Ontario Ministry of Agriculture, Food and Rural Affairs, Farm Fresh Ontario, Berry Growers of Ontario, Ontario Apple Growers, and Allied Trades.

 The first convention was held in 2003 at Brock University in St. Catharines, Ontario.
 In 2012, the convention moved to its current location, the Scotiabank Convention Centre in Niagara Falls, Ontario.